Drugs and Phones

 Collect Correctly !

-Last year an employment tribunal in the UK awarded significant damages to a bus driver who had been dismissed for drug use.
+In 2016, an employment tribunal in the UK awarded significant damages to a bus driver who had been dismissed for drug use.

 The driver claimed that Cocaine residues were on his palms and fingers from recently handling bank notes.

 This claim was upheld when a later hair sample was found to be negative.

 Hair was sampled one month after the oral fluid testing and NO Cocaine or metabolite was detected.
 This implies that Cocaine was not in the driver\'s system at the time of initial testing.